HOT OFFER! Save $30 per month for 6 months on selected nbn internet plans!...Use promo code MATE30 at checkout! Hurry, limited time only!

 First, the number of connected devices in your home can significantly impact your internet speed.
 When multiple smartphones, computers, tablets, and other Wi-Fi-connected devices share the same bandwidth, it can lead to congestion and slower speeds for each device.

-In a shared household, you might notice that your internet slows down when multiple people are using the internet simultaneously.
-This is because all the devices connected to your network are sharing your connection’s bandwidth.
-If one device is using a large amount of bandwidth (for example, to stream a 4K movie), there might not be enough left for other devices, leading to slower speeds overall.
+In a shared household, you might notice that your internet slows down when multiple people are online simultaneously.
+This is because all the devices connected to your network share your connection’s bandwidth.
+If one device is using a large amount of bandwidth (for example, streaming a 4K movie), there might not be enough left for other devices, leading to slower speeds overall.

 Your physical location within your own home or office can also significantly influence your internet speeds, particularly when considering your distance from the router.

-In simple terms, the further your device is from the WiFi router, the weaker the signal strength.
-This weakening is due to the nature of WiFi signals, which degrade over distance and through obstacles.
-With this in mind, it’s important to consider your WiFi setup.
-For example, if your router is hidden away in a corner, or if there are many walls or objects between your router and your wireless devices, this may be the culprit of a slow connection.
+For example, if your router is hidden away in a corner or has many walls or objects between your router and your wireless devices, this may be the culprit of a slow connection.

 Finally, the performance of your individual devices can affect your internet speed.
-Older devices may not be able to process data as quickly as newer ones, leading to slower loading times.
-This could be the case if you’ve noticed that your internet seems slow on one device but not on others.
+Older devices may be unable to process data as quickly as newer ones, leading to slower loading times.
+This could be the case if your internet seems slow on one device but not on others.

 Now that we’ve covered the common causes of slow internet, let’s look at some steps you can take to diagnose and improve your internet speed.
-These steps can help you get the most out of your connection, whether you’re dealing with slow speeds on a single device or on your entire network.
-Managing devices connected to the network to free up bandwidth is crucial for improving internet connections.
+These steps can help you get the most out of your connection, whether you’re dealing with slow speeds on a single device or your entire network.
+Some things you can do to improve your slow internet include:

 1. Conduct a speed test